- Group Tours

 - Australia (02) 8006 4411

 Tokyo Tower stands at an impressive 333 meters high (1,092 Feet) as one of Japan's most prominent landmarks.
 Located in Minato, Tokyo Tower was the tallest structure in Japan from when it was built in 1958 until 2012, being overtaken by the recently completed Tokyo Sky Tree.
 Visitors can take an elevator or climb up 600 steps to the main observatory to view the city from a staggering 150 meters (492 Feet).
 The main observatory has a small souvenir area, as well as a panoramic design so guests can enjoy full view of the Tokyo skyline.
-The main observatory also has a special glass floor to stand over at a height of 145 meters (475 Feet).
-If you're willing to go even higher, there is the top deck at the 250 meter mark (820 Feet) that was recently renovated for an incredible, full-view of the city.
+The main observatory also has a special glass floor to stand over at a height of 145 meters (475 Feet) for those looking to take an extra memorable vacation photo.
+If you're willing to go even higher, there is the top deck at the 250 meter mark (820 Feet) that was recently renovated for an incredible, full-view of the Tokyo skyline.

 Foot Town, filled with shops and restaurants selling exclusive Tokyo Tower goods.
-It won't be a surprise if you find your favorite Anime character featured on the goods at Tokyo Tower, so be sure to explore Foot Town before you head out!
+It won't be a surprise if you find your favorite Anime character featured on the goods at Tokyo Tower, so be sure to explore Foot Town before you head out.
+The Foot Town also has some great cafes and dessert shops to snack on after seeing the view from the tower's apex.

 The Tallest Television Broadcastine Tower in The World